-As you may know, my identical twin brother, Francisco, is a doctor, and through the years in medical school and residency, Francisco has talked with many dying patients, both young and old.
+As you may know, my identical twin brother, Francisco, is a doctor.
+Through the years in medical school and residency, Francisco has talked with many dying patients, both young and old.

 In his experience, it’s not the patient’s age that differentiates those who are at peace with their certain fate and those who would do anything for an extra day.

 You see, regardless of their age, some patients want and need more time to repair broken relationships.
 Relationships with friends, siblings, children, and parents.
 They have regrets or unsettled business.

 A common regret he has heard is not apologizing sooner and letting small disagreements tarnish relationships.

 Not a single dying patient has ever mentioned wishing they would have worked more or had more material things or money.
 The lesson to be learned from these individuals is to prioritize relationships.
 Always apologize first.

 Don’t let your pride get in the way.
 Even if you are “right”, it’s not worth losing a relationship over it.
 And lastly, when it comes time to face your mortality know that money and material objects won’t matter.

 Even If Money Can’t Buy Happiness, Money Still Matters